Creating web content

 Readers on the web often scan content rather than read it in full, so getting to the point quickly can make sure they understand what you want them to.
 Cut out any unnecessary information.

 Check your pages for any spelling errors - web browsers have spell checking built in.
-Ensure you've got the right version of English selected for your intended audience.
+Ensure you've selected the correct version of English for your intended audience.

-Break sections down in to short sentences and clear paragraphs, and use proper formatting for elements like lists.
-For longer pages, breaking it up in to sections with headers can increase readability.
+Break sections down into concise sentences and clear paragraphs, and use proper formatting for elements such as lists.
+For longer pages, breaking them up into sections with headers can increase readability.

 Engaging content

-You can use images to make a page feel more interesting.
-Your images should be used to support the text, too many meaningless stock photos can make a site look generic.
+You can use images to make a page more visually appealing.
+Your images should be used to support the text; too many meaningless stock photos can make a site look generic.

-The WYSIWYG Editor used across Aiir also makes it easy for you to embed audio and videos from websites like YouTube in to your content as well.
-Good use of media can increase how long people spend on your pages.
+The WYSIWYG Editor used across Aiir also makes it easy for you to embed audio and videos from websites like YouTube into your content.
+Effective use of media can increase the time people spend on your pages.

-Use formatting wherever relevant for headers and emphasis, but don't go overboard with font styles.
+Use formatting where relevant for headers and emphasis, but avoid overusing font styles.

 Connecting pages

 Make sure everything's up to date.
-Give prominence to new content - if people are visiting your site multiple times and can't spot updated items easily, they may not realise there are new things to read and return to the site in the future.
+Give prominence to new content - if people are visiting your site multiple times and can't easily spot updated items, they may not realise there are new things to read and return to the site in the future.

-Link to other pages within the content where relevant.
-This can help people find things they might not otherwise, and increase time spent on your website.
+Link to other relevant pages within the content.
+This can help people find things they might not otherwise, and increase the time spent on your website.

-This can also help make the most of your archive by linking to older content so people can rediscover great things you've done before.
+This can also help you make the most of your archive by linking to older content, allowing people to rediscover the great things you've done in the past.

 Avoid phrases like "click here" or "find out more" for links.
-They're not great for accessibility, and people can't click on a phone or tablet.
-Instead apply the link to the title of the page you're linking to.
+They're not ideal for accessibility, and people can't click on them from a phone or tablet.
+Instead, apply the link to the title of the page you're linking to.